hanchon-live/docs/_posts/2021-05-09-routes-for-react.md

 last_modified_at: 2022-04-28T12:59:30+01:00
 ---

-Let's create the `routes` for our project.
+Let's create the `routes` for oura react project.

 We are using the `LandingPage` as an example from the [last guide](/guides/landing-with-styled-components-and-react-bootstrap/) *LandingPage with styled-components*.